Apps, Tools & Services

 Media

-I use Apple Music as my music streaming service.
+I use Spotify as my music streaming service.
 I stream music to my five Sonos boxes around my home and use it to wake me up, do workouts or relax on the sofa.
-I used Spotify before, but they started deplatforming podcasts, which they don’t agree with, and I don’t support this behavior.

 Sonos 📱 🖥